-Do yo u Y N N/A Detail your management practices - What do you do or if no, what might you do?
-5.0 Hygiene 5.1 Recommend or require farm workers and family members to be vaccinated for influenza viruses seasonally?
-I/we do this by: 5.2 Ensure staff or visitors that are sick with an infectious disease are not allowed in pig areas?
-I/we do this by: 5.3 Keep a record of visitors to your operation and their previous pig contact?
-My visitor records include: Date Person's name and contact number Vehicle registration number Last contact with pigs (date, place) Showered since last pig contact Reason for visit and visiting pig areas 5.4 Require visitors to wash their hands before/after entering pig areas?
-I/we do this by: 5.5 Provide or require visitors to change outerwear (e.g., coveralls) and footwear before/after entering pig areas?
-I/we do this by: Piggery outerwear (clothing, coveralls) and boots are supplied Boots and outerwear worn in the piggery do not leave the piggery Other - describe 5.6 Clean and where practical, disinfect any machinery or equipment before it enters and leaves your piggery?
-I/we do this by: 5.7 Have procedures in place to manage effluent dispersal to minimize disease and weed spread?
+Do yo ou Y N N/A Detail your management practices - What DO YOU DO or if not doing it, what MIGHT YOU DO?
+5.0 Hygiene 5.1 Recommend or require farm workers and family members to be vaccinated for influenza viruses seasonally I/we do this by: 5.2 Ensure farm workers, family members and property residents are aware of the availability of Japanese encephalitis virus (JEV) vaccine, symptoms of Japanese encephalitis and how they can protect themselves from infection.
+I/we do this by: Informing all workers, family members, property residents and regular contractors about the symptoms of JE in humans Directing workers, family members and property residents to information and clinics for JE vaccination Providing or encouraging the use of appropriate clothing and repellent use by workers, family members, property residents and regular contractors to protect themselves against mosquitoes (e.g., long-sleeved, loose fitting clothing, insect repellent) Other - describe 5.3 Ensure staff or visitors that are sick with an infectious disease are not allowed in pig areas?
+I/we do this by: 5.4 Keep a record of visitors to your operation and their previous pig contact My visitor records include: Date Person's name and contact number Vehicle registration number Last contact with pigs (date, place) Showered since last pig contact Reason for visit and visiting pig areas

+5.5 Require visitors to wash their hands before/after entering pig areas?
+I/we do this by: 5.6 Provide or require visitors to change outerwear (e.g., coveralls) and footwear before/after entering pig areas?
+I/we do this by: Piggery outerwear (clothing, coveralls) and boots are supplied Boots and outerwear worn in the piggery do not leave the piggery Other - describe 5.7 Clean and where practical, disinfect any machinery or equipment before it enters and leaves your piggery?
+I/we do this by: 5.8 Have procedures in place to manage effluent dispersal to minimize disease and weed spread?
 Effluent and manure from this site is managed by - Collecting and hold on-site Irrigating this property Irrigating another property Collecting and sell as fertiliser Other - describe

-Do you Y N N/A Detail your management practices - What do you do or if no, what might you do?
-6.0 Emergency Animal Disease (Ead) Management 6.1 Make sure everyone on your farm or site knows to call your veterinarian or the Emergency Animal Disease (EAD) Watch Hotline if you observe unusual signs of disease in your pigs?
+Do yo Do you N N/A Detail your management practices - What DO YOU DO or if not doing it, what MIGHT YOU DO?
+6.0 Emergency Animal Disease (Ead) Manage ement 6.1 Make sure everyone on your farm or site knows to call your veterinarian or the Emergency Animal Disease (EAD) Watch Hotline if you observe unusual signs of disease in your pigs?
 The EAD hotline number is - 1800 675 888 I/we do this by: Staff awareness of contact details Written protocols or plans Other - describe 6.2 Display pig emergency contacts openly for easy access?
-Emergency contacts for this piggery are displayed in the following location/s: 6.3 Have the capacity to hold pigs for at least 4-weeks if pig movements were not allowed?
-I/we might do this by: 6.4 Or your staff have the knowledge and experience to humanely euthanise pigs on-site if required?
-I/we might do this by: 6.5 Have a system for disposing of carcasses if and when required?
+Emergency contacts for this piggery are displayed in the following location/s: 6.3 Have the capacity to hold pigs if pig movements were not allowed?
+In considering housing, feed, water, stocking density and pig welfare, I/we might do this by: The maximum number of days that this piggery can adequately 6.4 Ensure you or your staff have the knowledge and experience to humanely euthanise pigs on-site if required? manage no pig movement isdays/weeks I/we might do this by: 6.5 Have a system for disposing of carcasses if and when required?
 I/we might do this by: Deep burial Incineration Composting Delivery to the local licensed landfill Other - describe

 1.

 2.

 3.

-Next plan review date: Plans should be reviewed at least every 12 months
+Next plan review date:

+Plans should be reviewed at least eve ery 12 months

-Optional: Veterinary authorisation
+Optional: Veterinary authoris ation

-Veterinarian name, state ar nd registration number:
+Veterinarian name and registration number:

-Date: Cignotuno

-Date: Signature
+Date: Signature: